-the planning process and you
+Bats, the planning process and you

 The most common type of enquiry the Surrey Bat Group receives is from members of the public seeking assistance in opposing planning applications.
-The sheer number of these calls, compared to the number of licenced batworkers in the county, makes it impractical for the group to become directly involved.
-We have produced these notes to give general guidance about the legislation protecting bats in this country and to show how we believe councils should go about enacting and adhering to the relevant legislation.
+The sheer number of these requests, compared to the small number of batworkers in the county, makes it impractical for the group to become directly involved.
+We have produced these notes to give general guidance about the legislation protecting bats in this country and to show how councils should go about enacting and adhering to the relevant legislation.
 This information is based on our understanding of the law in England – readers in other parts of the United Kingdom will find local differences.

 Summary of Legal Status

-All British bat species are afforded protection under the Wildlife and Countryside Act 1981 through inclusion on schedule 5, and additionally under the Conservation (Natural Habitats &c.)
-Regulations 1994 (which were issued under the European Communities Act 1972), through inclusion on schedule 4.
+All British bat species are afforded protection under the Wildlife and Countryside Act 1981 through inclusion on schedule 5, and additionally under the Conservation of Habitats and Species Regulations 2017 (which were issued under the European Communities Act 1972), through inclusion on schedule 4.
 These make it illegal to kill, injure, capture or disturb bats; or to obstruct access to, damage or destroy bat roosts.
 A bat roost is interpreted as "any structure or place used for shelter or protection" whether or not bats are present at the time.
-This legislation provides defences so that necessary operations may be carried out in sites utilised by bats, provided English Nature is notified and allowed reasonable time to advise on whether the proposed operation should be carried out and, if so, at what time and which methods may be permitted.
+This legislation provides defences so that necessary operations may be carried out in sites utilised by bats, provided Natural England is notified and allowed reasonable time to advise on whether the proposed operation should be carried out and, if so, at what time and which methods may be permitted.
 The Wildlife and Countryside Act was amended and strengthened by the Countryside and Rights of Way Act 2000, which removed the need to prove intent to damage a roost, and strengthened the penalties for offences (a fine of up to £5000 and six months’ imprisonment) as well as making them arrestable.

 The UK is a party to the Agreement on the Conservation of Bats in Europe, set up under the Bonn Convention, under which article three of the agreement requires protection of all bats and their habitats, including the identification and protection from damage or disturbance of important feeding areas for bats.